 This short animation helps to explain how vaccines for COVID-19 have been developed in a short space of time.

 Please sign up to register your interest.
-Researchers will be looking for lots of different people to take part in their studies to make sure it works for everyone.
+Researchers look for lots of different people to take part in their studies to make sure it works for everyone.
 A number of studies will be looking for healthy people with no pre-existing conditions.
 Some studies may be looking specifically for people of different ages with an existing condition or a suppressed immune system, as they may respond differently to a vaccine.
 In some studies, there will be certain people who cannot be enrolled at this time, such as people who are being treated for cancer, who are pregnant or breastfeeding, or who have certain immune conditions.
-However, increasingly there are studies that will be looking at people in these groups, when these can be safely trialled.
+However, there are certain studies looking at people in these specific groups.

-Registering with this service will allow researchers to contact you.
-When they do, they will discuss any pre-existing medical conditions you may have with you.
+Registering with NHS COVID-19 Vaccine Research Registry allows researchers to contact you.
+When they do, they will discuss any pre-existing medical conditions you may have.
 You may also want to speak to your own health professional for further advice.